 External medical records

-If, upon joining our practice, you provide CHA with medical records from a previous practice, we ask that you provide us with a copy only and maintain the originals for your own personal records.
+Upon joining our practice, you need to provide CHA with medical records from your previous practice.
+We ask that you provide us with a copy only and maintain the originals for your own personal records.
 It is also the expectation that existing patients send medical records if seen at an outside organization.

 Self-Pay Discount (only applies to patients without medical coverage)